davebenson/doom4-walkthrough/README.md

 Turn Left to find the Auto Map (if you haven't already), and continue in through another Blue Door.

-You'll find a Elite Guard #2 here, and get surprised by a Revenant.
+You'll find a SECRET 12.2, ELITE GUARD 12.2 here, and get surprised by a Revenant.

+Behind the crate that the Guard is leaning on is a Lever:  pull it to open access to the classic doom level.
+Then go back past the Blue Keycard guy and look for a nested pair of crude circles on the map.
+That is SECRET 12.5, Classic Map "Doom - Commend Control".

 Look down the shaft the Revenant popped out of.
 You'll see a Mega Health, drop down, making sure to get it.

 You should be standing on a rectangular duct in a very large icy tunnel.

-Drop down the other way for SECRET 12.???: "Cyber-Mancubus Model, ???guy".
+Drop down the other way for SECRET 12.3: "Cyber-Mancubus Model, Jungleguy".
 Walk along the duct to get back up.
 Enter the door to a tunnel.

 It'll drop you into a lobby where a holographic guy is blathering about how much energy they use.